patternfly/patternfly/src/patternfly/layouts/Split/docs/code.md

 ## Overview

-The Split Layout is designed to position items horizontally, with one item filling the available horizontal space.
+The split layout is designed to position items horizontally, with one item filling the available horizontal space.

 ## Usage